 Vegan Thai Pumpkin Red Curry is a delicious dish to satisfy those curry cravings.
-Super flavorful, Vegan one-pot curry made with red curry paste, coconut milk, pumpkin and other veggies.
+Super flavorful, Vegan one-pot curry made with red curry paste, coconut milk, pumpkin, and other veggies.
 Easy to make in the Instant Pot or Pressure Cooker.
-Enjoy with jasmine rice or coconut rice for a perfect meal!
+Enjoy this curry with jasmine rice or coconut rice for a perfect meal!

-I love that this curry is packed with so many veggies - pumpkin, peppers, onions and broccoli.
+I love that this curry has many veggies – pumpkin, peppers, onions, and broccoli.
 Or change with veggies of your choice.
-It is so creamy and satisfying with the coconut milk.
-This is definitely winner dinner!
-I took this curry to a get together at my friends place and everyone enjoyed it.
+It is so creamy and satisfying with coconut milk.
+This is definitely a winner dinner!
+I took this curry to a get-together at my friend’s place, and everyone enjoyed it.

 Have you tried store brought Thai curry paste?
-They are really the best way to make these restaurant style Thai curries.
-Yes, yes, you can make them from scratch, but it is just too many ingredients to gather and I prefer (and respect!) the convenience of these store brought one's.
+They are the best way to make these restaurant-style Thai curries.
+Yes, you can make them from scratch, but it is just too many ingredients to gather, and I prefer (and respect!) the convenience of these store-bought ones.

-Trust me, you will not compromise on the taste and can have the curry made at home in less than 30 minutes.
-My favorite is Thai Kitchen brand for a vegan red curry paste.
+Trust me, you will not compromise on the taste and can make the curry at home in less than 30 minutes.
+My favorite is Maesri brand for a vegan red curry paste.

 How to make Thai Pumpkin Curry in Instant Pot?

-Start with cutting pumpkin to about 1.5 inch cubes.
-This is the step that might take the most time (I know peeling a pumpkin is not the favorite activity for many).
-Slice the onions, bell peppers and cut the broccoli to pieces.
+Start with cutting the pumpkin into about 1.5-inch cubes.
+This step might take the most time (I know peeling a pumpkin is not the favorite activity for many).
+Slice the onions and bell peppers and cut the broccoli into pieces.

-Pumpkin cooks very quickly and we don't want it to be mushy, hence we will cook it for just 2 mins at high pressure and then quick release.
+Pumpkin cooks quickly, and we don’t want it to be mushy.
+Hence we will cook it for just 2 mins at high pressure and then quick release.

-After pressure cooking, stir in the other veggies along with rest of the coconut milk, and cook for 2 minutes.
+After pressure cooking, stir in the other veggies and the coconut milk, and cook for 2 minutes.
 I added cashews to the curry, but they are completely optional if you want to make this curry nut-free.

 Serve this pumpkin curry with jasmine rice.
 You can cook rice the instant pot as well.
 Here is my tried and tested recipe for instant pot jasmine rice.

-Give it a try, I am sure you will love it -
+Give it a try, and I am sure you will love it –

 - Creamy